DeepikaSellasamy/Airline_Passenger_Satisfaction/README.md

       * Gender doesn't play an important role in satisfaction men and women seems equally.

       * Business class peoples are more satisfied and the least is eco plus.

-      * 1 customer is satisfied even after delay of 1300 minutes.

-      * Most passengers are okay with delay in departure when the distance is longer.
+      * Most passengers are satisfied with delay in departure when the distance is longer.

-      * In business class higher no of dissatisfied passenger when baggage handling is <4.
+      * In business class higher number of dissatisfied passenger when baggage handling is <4.

-      * And for other class even baggage handling is in good range but still passenger dissatisfied.